 Outside of the house there were said to be rowboats used as flower planters, the remains of a corncrib, and a springhouse.

-President Teddy Roosevelt was among the many visitors over the years that enjoyed a chicken dinner at Dickey’s.
+President Theodore Roosevelt was among the many visitors over the years that enjoyed a chicken dinner at Dickey’s.
 In fact, fried chicken dinners were served at Dickey’s until about 1935, when the last of the Dickeys moved away.

 In June 1950, Dickey’s Farmhouse, Matildaville’s first and last building, went up in flames.